Novationo/python-experiments/README.md

-# mostly containing random things I've created in my intro to CS class
+# Python Experiemnts
+## A Bunch of random crappy python code (how exciting!)

+This is a repository for a bunch of my work for my Intro to CS class (aka learning Python).
-many of the examples are from zybooks labs, hopefully theres no personal information in here.
+Many of the examples are from [Zybooks](https://zybooks.com) labs, I'll push more stuff when I want to.